mlcsec/Graphpython/README.md

 ### Get-Application

+> NOTE: updating this to resolve the role IDs dynamically to their role name

 Get details relating to the target application.
 The `requiredResourceAccess` attribute outlines the API permissions assigned to the application:

 ![](./.github/getapplication.png)